List of Soy Luna characters: Luna Valente

-Portrayed by Karol Sevilla, Luna Valente is the titular character, she is a sweet and kind girl from Mexico.
+Portrayed by Karol Sevilla, Luna Valente (born Sol Benson) is the titular character, she is a sweet and kind girl from Mexico.
 Luna loves her family and friends.
 With talent and determination, Luna can do anything she puts to her mind.
 She is the daughter of Lili Benson and Bernie Benson, but was adopted by Monica Valente and Miguel Valente.

 Matteo Balsano

-Portrayed by Ruggero Pasquarelli, Matteo Balsano he is one of the main characters.
-Matteo is a very presumptuous, and superficial boy.
-He is a very good skater, reason why they give him the nickname "El Rey de la Pista", when he meets Luna Valente he falls madly in love with her and looks for how to always approach her.
+Portrayed by Ruggero Pasquarelli, Matteo Balsano is one of the main characters.
+Matteo is a very presumptuous and superficial boy.
+He is a very good skater, reason why they give him the nickname "El Rey de la Pista".
+When he meets Luna Valente he falls madly in love with her and looks for how to always approach her.
 Matteo is very intelligent and uses his intelligence to help Luna with her problems.
 Many times he behaves like a superficial boy, but inside he has a good heart.

 Ámbar Smith

-Portrayed by Valentina Zenere, Ámbar Smith she is one of the main characters and the main antagonist of the show.
+Portrayed by Valentina Zenere, Ámbar Smith is one of the main characters and the main antagonist of the show.
 She is superficial and capricious, but also very intelligent. Ámbar is the type of girl that catches everyone's attention and is very popular.
-She will do anything to get what she wants.
-When trying to get what she wants, Ámbar is a manipulative girl.
+She will do anything to get what she wants and with that she will uses her ability to manipulate people to her liking.
 Despite all this, although she does not want to admit it, she is jealous of Luna's relationship with her parents, since her parents travel a lot, and barely speaks to her godmother.